Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Introduction

 The generalized bunching probability can be efficiently measured in many scenarios; see Ref.~\citenum{shchesnovich_distinguishing_2021} for a detailed analysis of the number of measurements required.
 Combined with our monotonicity results, this suggests that the generalized bunching probability is a good measure of the joint indistinguishability of the bosons.

 The rest of the paper is structured as follows.
 In Sec.~\ref{sec:mainprelim} we present preliminaries.
 In Sec.~\ref{sec:weakgeneralizedbunching} we introduce the weak generalized-bunching conjecture and state our theorem showing its equivalence to Lieb's conjecture.
-In Sec.~\ref{sec:schurconvexityofmeangenbunch} we state our theorem showing that the mean generalized bunching probability for uniform states is Schur convex in the spectrum of the single-particle density matrix, and give an application to thermometry.
-In Sec.~\ref{sec:discussion} we conclude and offer remarks on future work.
+In Sec.~\ref{sec:schurconvexityofmeangenbunch} we state corollaries to Thm.~\ref{thm:meangenbunchsuremajorization}, relating the mean generalized bunching probability to the indistinguishability of the input bosons.
+In Sec.~\ref{sec:discussion} we conclude and offer remarks on future work, including applications of our results to thermometry of cold-atom systems.